Flowbee: In popular culture

 Reference to the Flowbee has been made in many films and television shows.

 It was spoofed in the film Wayne's World as a device called the "Suck Kut".

 Reference to the Flowbee was made in the American comedy series Glee.
 In Season 1, Episode 15 "The Power of Madonna" glee club director, Mr. Schuester told Sue Sylvester, "Oh, maybe you should try a new setting on your Flowbee, oh snap".

 The band Bloodhound Gang made reference to the device in their song "Mope" from their third album Hooray for Boobies with the lyric "Givin' myself a mullet / Hook the Flowbee to the Kirby."

 In The Spy Next Door, the children find a Flowbee in the spy character's drawer.

 In an episode of The Nanny, CC comments on the fact that Niles is so stingy with his money that he "bought a Flowbee just so you could do your own hair!".

-In an episode of Legends of Tomorrow, the Flowbee was featured as an exhibition in the Hall of Bad Ideas, later to be looted and used as a weapons by the protagonists.
+In an episode of Legends of Tomorrow, the Flowbee was featured as an exhibition in the Hall of Bad Ideas, later to be looted and used as a weapon by the protagonists.

-In 2020 actor George Clooney said that he used a Flowbee to cut his own hair, and had done so for 22 years.
+In 2020 actor George Clooney said that he used a Flowbee to cut his own hair, and had done so for over 22 years.

+The character of Emmett Marlowe uses one in a chapter titled after the device in the Phillip Marlowe novel "The Goodbye Coast" by author Joe Ide.